 The design of the Hall of Paris was similar to that of the Egyptian Hall and these two halls were the most praised ones during the XIXth century.
 The Hall of Paris was known as Hall of the Victorious Venus between 1838 and 1881 because it housed a statue of Venus by Antonio Canova which portrayed Paolina, sister of Napoleon and wife of Prince Camillo Borghese.

-This was the only modern statue of the casino which was described in detail by Rev. Jeremiah Donovan in Rome ancient and modern - 1843, a very detailed guide to Rome:
+Victorious Venus was the only modern statue of the casino which was described in detail by Rev. Jeremiah Donovan in Rome ancient and modern - 1843, a very detailed guide to Rome:

 Her pretty form is here idealised with all the simplicity, grace and beauty that characterised the chastened chisel of the first sculptor of modern times, the renovator of modern taste, the restorer of the fine forms of Nature and the antique, as is illustrated in this, his favourite work.